Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Frugal Code Completion

-Currently, low-return prompts are handled by LCM-based code completion systems indiscriminately, which leads to enormous energy and resource waste and threatens their sustainable development.
-To save the financial and environmental costs, we look into this new research topic: \textbf{how to selectively handle code completion requests in a cost-friendly manner without significantly affecting the user experience with the system}. \zhensu{ Our empirical study illustrates the feasibility of designing an effective recognizer for such low-return prompts by identifying their observable patterns.
-With such a recognizer, we can avoid the recognized low-return prompts being sent to the code completion systems to reduce the energy and resource costs. } Therefore, without loss of generality, we propose to have a lightweight completion quality estimator which foretells how well a prompt can be completed by an LCM without proceeding the actual inference, and call the mechanism \mechanism (\underline{q}uality \underline{e}stimation \underline{b}efore \underline{c}ompletion).
-Various methods can be adopted to implement the estimator, including machine learning models and heuristic rules.
-Prompts will be turned down without getting completed if the completion quality is estimated to be lower than a pre-defined threshold.
+Our empirical study in \Cref{sec:prompts} illustrates the feasibility of designing an effective recognizer for such low-return prompts by identifying their observable patterns.
+With such a recognizer, we can block the recognized low-return prompts out from the code completion systems, which avoids the generation of unhelpful completions.
+Therefore, without loss of generality, we propose to have a lightweight completion quality estimator which foretells how well a prompt can be completed by an LCM without executing the actual inference and call the mechanism \mechanism.
+Various methods can be adopted to implement the estimator\su{, including heuristic rules and learning-based models.} Prompts will be turned down without getting completed if the completion quality is estimated to be lower than a pre-defined threshold.
 The strictness of \mechanism can be flexibly controlled by adjusting the threshold.
 To be specific, we define \mechanism as follows:

-We demonstrate the workflow of a code completion system equipped with \mechanism in \Cref{fig:overview}.
-Each code completion prompts sent to the system will be first measured by the estimator.
-Whenever the estimated completion quality is not up to a certain threshold, the users will be notified.
-They can choose to further revise the prompts to make them potentially high-return, or issue the completion request anyway.
+\su{The LCM-based code completion system here refers to the system that predicts the subsequent tokens of a given code prompt and shows the suggestions to its user.
+We demonstrate the workflow of an LCM-based code completion system equipped with \mechanism in \Cref{fig:overview}.
+Under \mechanism, each code completion prompts sent to the system will be first measured by the estimator.} Whenever the estimated completion quality is less than a pre-set threshold, the prompt is blocked and users will be notified.
+They can choose to follow the notification -- give up sending a completion request for the current prompt and continue optimizing it to be informative, or ignore the notification and issue the completion request anyway.